Palliative care (12)

 An independent charity providing care and support to children and adults with autism and their families.
 Also to raise more autism awareness and understanding.

-FREE local talking news for blind and partially sighted people.
-Since 1978 we have provided this service.
+FREE local weekly talking newspaper for blind and partially sighted people.
+We have provided this service this 1978.

 Cruse provides sympathetic, compassionate and confidential bereavement support by selected, highly trained volunteers.